The author’s purpose is basically why he or she wrote the paper.

-It’s what motivated them to write something.
+The purpose is what motivated him or her to write something.

 Next Lesson: Deductive and Inductive Reasoning

-The following transcript is provided for your convenience.
+The following transcript is provided merely for your convenience.